The Absolute Best Beard Balm Recipe

 Beard Balm Recipe:

-Now that we’ve finally gotten all of the ingredients, we’re ready to get started.
+Now that we’ve finally gotten all of the ingredients for our best beard balm recipe, we’re ready to get started.
 Measure out your ingredients, get out a pot and some measuring tools, and let’s get started!

 -6T.
 Shea Butter